rauf-mifteev/DEND_Airflow_Data_Pipeline/README.md

-# Data pipeline in Apache Airflow project for Udacity Data Engineer Nanodegree
+# Data pipeline in Apache Airflow project for Udacity Data Engineering Nanodegree

 ## Project overview
-This is Data pipeline project for Udacity Data Engineer Nanodegree.
+This is Data pipeline project for Udacity Data Engineering Nanodegree.
 In this project I create an **Apache Airflow DAG** (Directed acyclic graph) for automation and monitoring to the **ETL** processe. **ETL pipeline** itself extracts data from **AWS S3**, transforms it using **Amazon Redshift** for staging.
 This JSON files represent a user activity logs collected by a music streaming app of an imaginary startup Sparkify.
 And the resulting database will be used for analytical purposes.

 ## Files in this project